Czechs mourn "Velvet Revolution" leader Havel

 Prime Minister Petr Necas announced a three-day period of national mourning from Wednesday until Friday, which will culminate in a funeral at Prague Castle's St Vitus cathedral and a nationwide moment of silence on Friday at noon.

 "He accomplished what we did not believe was possible: He beat communism, and what is more, without a single shot, without a drop of blood spilled.
-He deserves honour," said Lumir Nemec, a 72-year-old pensioner waiting in a line stretching hundreds of metres to pay respects to the former president.
+He deserves honor," said Lumir Nemec, a 72-year-old pensioner waiting in a line stretching hundreds of meters to pay respects to the former president.

 Lines also formed to sign condolence books at Prague Castle, the seat of power which Havel entered as president in 1989, just weeks after the bloodless revolt in Czechoslovakia and fall of the Berlin Wall announced the end of Europe's Cold War divide.